Odyssey Sims and Brittney Griner are Wade Trophy finailists.

 March 23, 2012

-The State Farm® Wade Trophy Committee, along with the Women's Basketball Coaches Association (WBCA) and the National Association for Girls and Women in Sport (NAGWS), announced today the 12 finalists in contention for The State Farm Wade Trophy, which is presented annually to the nation's most outstanding NCAA® Division I women's basketball player.
+ATLANTA - The State Farm® Wade Trophy Committee, along with the Women's Basketball Coaches Association (WBCA) and the National Association for Girls and Women in Sport (NAGWS), announced today the 12 finalists in contention for The State Farm Wade Trophy, which is presented annually to the nation's most outstanding NCAA® Division I women's basketball player.

 Baylor junior post Brittney Griner and sophomore guard Odyssey Sims were both on the 12-member list.
 The occasion marks the first time in program history that two Baylor players have been Wade Trophy finalists.
 Griner was a finalist in 2011 while Sophia Young and Bernice Mosby were finalists in 2006 and '07, respectively.